gradn0/chess-stats/README.md

-# Chess Tracker
+# Chess Stats

-Chess tracker pulls user data from the Chess.com api and allows them to traverse their opening tree and track their winrates.
+Chess stats pulls user data from the Chess.com api and allows them to traverse their opening tree and track their winrates.

 # Installation